fuse-box/fuse-box/docs/sparky/sparky.md

 ### Rename

-You can use the rename function to change the name of an file.
+You can use `rename` function to change the name of a file.
 Note that its necessary to use the `$name` substitution in order to use this.

 ```
 Sparky